grafana/grafana/docs/sources/developers/plugins/create-a-grafana-plugin/develop-a-plugin/build-a-logs-data-source-plugin.md

     // Data source internal implementation that creates context query based on row, options and original query }

-  // This method can be used to show "context" button based on runtime conditions (for example row model data or plugin settings,...) showContextToggle(row?: LogRowModel): boolean {
+  // This method can be used to show "context" button based on runtime conditions (for example, row model data or plugin settings) showContextToggle(row?: LogRowModel): boolean {
     // If you want to always show toggle, you can just return true if (row && row.searchWords && row.searchWords.length > 0) {